Controllable Prosody Generation With Partial Inputs: Abstract

 \section{Abstract}

-We address the problem of human-in-the-loop control for generating highly-structured data.
-This task is challenging because existing generative models lack an efficient interface through which users can modify the output.
-Users have the option to either manually explore a non-interpretable latent space, or to laboriously annotate the data with conditioning labels.
-To solve this, we introduce a novel framework whereby an encoder maps a sparse, human-interpretable control space onto the latent space of a generative model.
-We apply this framework to the task of controlling prosody in text-to-speech synthesis.
-We propose a model, called Multiple-Instance CVAE (MICVAE), that is specifically designed to encode sparse prosodic features and output complete waveforms.
-We show empirically that MICVAE displays desirable qualities of a sparse human-in-the-loop control mechanism: efficiency, robustness, and faithfulness.
-With even a very small number of input values (\raisebox{0.5ex}{\texttildelow}4), MICVAE enables users to improve the quality of the output significantly, in terms of listener preference (4:1).
+We address the problem of human-in-the-loop control for generating prosody in the context of text-to-speech synthesis.
+Controlling prosody is challenging because existing generative models lack an efficient interface through which users can modify the output quickly and precisely.
+To solve this, we introduce a novel framework whereby the user provides partial inputs and the generative model generates the missing features.
+We propose a model that is specifically designed to encode partial prosodic features and output complete audio.
+We show empirically that our model displays two essential qualities of a human-in-the-loop control mechanism: efficiency and robustness.
+With even a very small number of input values (\raisebox{0.5ex}{\texttildelow}4), our model enables users to improve the quality of the output significantly in terms of listener preference (4:1).